-- 7.10 In order to ensure the continued safe functioning of the WD the MP/TP should conduct a series of safety tests before starting the yearly tests. - 7.11 The Independent advisor should draw up a documented programme of the yearly safety tests necessary for a particular installation.

-- 7.12 The original installation checks and tests may be used as a basis for the yearly safety test paying particular attention to those factors which affect safety and especially to those which may have changed since the previous annual safety test (or installation test). - 7.13 The adequacy and safe connection of all engineering services should be verified. - 7.14 This SHTM does not exclude the need for microbiological or other related tests.
-The responsibility for these tests rests with the user, microbiologist and control of infection officer.
-The scope and contents of any tests will be determined by local protocol agreed between the above persons and the independent advisor and will take account of local needs and issues. - 7.15 During the commission of WD's for endoscopes, the occupational health officer should carry out tests on and around the machine for traces of disinfectant vapour, particularly in the vicinity of the door or lid when opening at the end of a process.
-The frequency of testing will be determined by the local occupational health officer.
+- 7.10 In order to ensure the continued safe functioning of the WD the MP/TP should conduct a series of safety tests before starting the yearly tests. - 7.11 The Independent Advisor should draw up a documented programme of the yearly safety tests necessary for a particular installation. - 7.12 The original installation checks and tests may be used as a basis for the yearly safety test paying particular attention to those factors which affect safety and especially to those which may have changed since the previous annual safety test (or installation test). - 7.13 The adequacy and safe connection of all engineering services should be verified. - 7.14 The responsibility for microbiological tests rests with the user, microbiologist and control of infection officer.
+The scope and contents of any tests will be incorporated in local protocols agreed between the above persons and will take account of local circumstances. - 7.15 During the commission of WDs for endoscopes, the Occupational Health Officer should carry out tests on and around the machine for traces of disinfectant vapour, particularly in the vicinity of the door or lid when opening at the end of a process.
+The frequency of testing will be determined by the local Occupational Health Officer.